-54. (1) The expenses and liabilities incurred by the Council in the performance of functions under this Act shall be paid out of the moneys specified under section 52.
+52. (1) The expenses and liabilities incurred by the Council in the performance of functions under this Act shall be paid out of the moneys specified under section 50.

-(2) The Council may invest any excess funds of the Institute and shall report to the Institute at an Annual General Meeting.
+(2) The Council may invest any excess funds of the Institute and shall report to the Institute at the annual general meeting on